General spherically symmetric solution of Cotton gravity: Cotton gravity

-In order to estimate the integration constants $\gamma$ and $\Lambda$ in \eqref{Harada}, we note that the natural geometric interpretation of the $\gamma r$ term is the Rindler acceleration, as the line-element \eqref{Schwarz} reduces to the Rindler metric in the $(t-r)$ plane when $m = \Lambda = 0$ \cite{Wald}.
+In order to estimate the integration constants $\gamma$ and $\Lambda$ in \eqref{Harada}, we note that the natural geometric interpretation of the $\gamma r$ term is the Rindler-type acceleration, as the line-element \eqref{Schwarz} reduces to the Rindler metric in the $(t-r)$ plane when $m = \Lambda = 0$ \cite{Wald}.
 The exterior region of a gravitating object may be viewed as a reference fluid, moving toward the spherical source with a constant radial velocity $|v_r| \sim \sqrt{2Gm/r}$.
 In this picture, $\gamma r$ term in \eqref{Harada} can be understood as a small radial acceleration of space.

 Since $\gamma r$ and $\Lambda r^2$ terms increase with distance, the Hubble radius should serve as a natural cutoff for solutions like \eqref{Harada}.
 When $r$ becomes of the order of the radius of the visible Universe, the product $\Lambda r^2$ in \eqref{Harada} reaches the order of unity, consistent with the observed value of the cosmological constant $\Lambda \approx 10^{-123}$ \cite{SupernovaSearchTeam:1998fmf, SupernovaCosmologyProject:1998vns}.
 If we assume a similar behavior for the $\gamma r$ term, we can estimate $\gamma \approx 10^{-62} - 10^{-61}$, which is approximately the scale at which the anomalous MOND ($\sim 10^{-62}$ \cite{Milgrom:1983ca}) and Pioneer ($\sim 10^{-61}$ \cite{Anderson:1998jd}) accelerations are observed.
-Therefore, it seems that in Cotton gravity, the values of the integration constants $\gamma$ and $\Lambda$ are connected to the Hubble radius, which indicates the range of validity of the solution \eqref{Harada}.
+Therefore, it seems that in Cotton gravity the values of the integration constants $\gamma$ and $\Lambda$ are connected to the Hubble radius, which indicates the range of validity of the solution \eqref{Harada}.